 a.
-A player shall not cause the ball to go out-of-bounds.
+A player shall not be the last to touch the ball before it goes out-of-bounds.

 PENALTY: Loss of ball.
 The ball is awarded to the opposing team at the boundary line nearest the spot of the violation.